Almond Lavender Cake

 - In a small bowl, combine sour cream and half-and-half.
 Combine the flour, baking soda and salt; add to the creamed mixture alternately with sour cream mixture, beating well after each addition.

 - Pour into prepared pan.
-Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For drizzle, in a small bowl, combine water and remaining lavender.
 Cover and steep for 5 minutes.
 Strain, discarding lavender.
 In another small bowl, combine confectioners' sugar and enough infused water to achieve desired consistency; drizzle over cake.
 Garnish with additional lavender if desired.
-Yield: 12 servings.

 I fed this to a room of extremely skeptical martial artists and they devoured it all!